MichelSaremi/RPG-characters/README.md

 when starting the application you will be prompted for input.

 ---------------------------------------------------------
-To start using the application, type in (without space):
+To start using the application, type in (without whitespace):

 start,your_name,your_class